 In an overlay in accordance with ORC 519.021(C), the township adopts a more stringent "district," specifically targeted at the uses it would like to encourage at specific locations.
 Applicants file Individual projects with a detailed development plan that strictly follows the standards in the code.
-Additional review steps are put in place since the referendum was available at the point of code adoption.
+Additional review steps are put in place since no referendum is available.